alnoki/AAAAAA/doc/setup/concepts/tools.rst

    :xref:`VS-Code-unit-testing`, ":std:doc:`pytest <pytest:index>` integration
    setup"

-The :xref:`AAAAAA-repo` comes with a collection of :xref:`VS-Code-settings` that will automatically configure most of your workspace.
-If you completed the :ref:`developer setup <dev-environment>`, then all the relevant settings should already be installed!

-You can also download the :xref:`VS Code Insider Edition <VS-Code-insiders>`, which has all the latest features and bug fixes, although it may not be as stable as the most recent official release

 .. rubric:: Footnotes

 .. [#] Requires a :xref:`doc8-newline-issue`, included in the provided
    :xref:`VS-Code-settings`
-.. [#] Offers live rendering, but is not as reliable as :ref:`using a browser <building-documentation>`.
-For example, fails to properly render :ref:`intersphinx links <intersphinx-linking>`
+.. [#] Offers live rendering, but is not as reliable as :ref:`using a browser <sphinx-building-documentation>`.
+For example, fails to properly render :ref:`intersphinx links <sphinx-intersphinx>`

 .. _tools-pytest: